Political Parties of Canada

 After World War II, the Liberals moved in a more noticeably left-wing direction, a process that was greatly sped up during the reign of Liberal Prime Minister Pierre Trudeau (1919-2000), who ran the country from 1968 to 1984, and remains a sort of “founding father” figure of modern Canadian liberalism.
 Suspicious of the free market, Trudeau believed that a larger, more activist Canadian government could help alleviate the country’s social and economic ills, and create a more compassionate and egalitarian “Just Society” in the process.
 Today, Trudeau-fans usually credit him with helping popularize ideas such as immigrant-welcoming multiculturalism, French-English bilingualism, and an internationalist foreign policy that have remained mainstream Liberal Canadian values ever since.

-The future of the Liberal Party is a bit uncertain at the moment.
 After a maintaining steady hold on the prime minister’s office for most of the 1990s, the party began to decline rapidly in popularity during the 2000s, culminating in the 2011 federal election, where it slipped to third-place status in parliament with a mere 34 seats.
 A string of weak leaders is usually blamed, and in 2013 Pierre Trudeau’s charismatic son, Justin Trudeau (b.
-1971) was made head of the party with hopes he’d be able to lead the Liberals back to their former glories.
+1971) was made head of the party and led a dramatic turnaround in the 2015 election, winning the prime ministership with a hearty parliamentary majority.

 Today, the Liberal Party portrays itself as a party that is fiscally conservative, but socially progressive.
 They are strongly supportive of abortion rights, gay marriage and ample immigration, but also favour a largely unregulated free market.
 The Party has moved away from being quite as pro-”big government” as it was in the past, but still opposes right-wingers who call for the scaling back of cherished social programs such as universal health care and old age pensions.